 Governments are now trying to claim the humanitarian high ground, saying that efforts to “stop the boats” are designed to stop asylum seekers making dangerous boat journeys and avoid deaths at sea.
 They are nothing of the sort.

-This was exposed graphically in the boat turnbacks of Rohingya asylum seekers from Indonesia, Thailand and Malaysia in May this year.
+This was exposed graphically in the boat turnbacks of Rohingya asylum seekers from Indonesia, Thailand and Malaysia in May 2015.
 At least 300 drowned as a result, yet the Australian government endorsed the turnbacks.
 Immigration Minister Peter Dutton declared that “countries in the region have a sovereign right” to do so.
-Instead of any concern for the lives of asylum seekers, the Abbott government was happy to let them drown.
+Instead of any concern for the lives of asylum seekers, the Coalition government was happy to let them drown.

 ‘Stopping the boats’

-Among these are boats that the government has handed straight back to their persecuters, returning boats directly to Vietnam and Sri Lanka.
+Among these are boats that the government has handed straight back to their persecutors, returning boats directly to Vietnam and Sri Lanka.